menu

 Demographics

-The per capita income in Butler in 2022 was $20,640, which is low income relative to Missouri and the nation.
-This equates to an annual income of $82,560 for a family of four.
+The per capita income in Butler in 2022 was $24,059, which is lower middle income relative to Missouri, and low income relative to the rest of the US.
+This equates to an annual income of $96,236 for a family of four.
 However, Butler contains both very wealthy and poor people as well.

-Butler also has one of the higher rates of people living in poverty in the nation, with 32.39% of its population below the federal poverty line.
+Butler is a somewhat ethnically-diverse city.
 The people who call Butler home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Butler residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Butler include German, English, Irish, Dutch, and French.
+Important ancestries of people in Butler include English, German, Irish, European, and Dutch.

 The most common language spoken in Butler is English.
 Other important languages spoken here include Polish and Italian.